 - ER Physician

 Fashion designers create and make clothing, shoes, and accessories.
-They track the latest styles and trends in the media, use computer-design systems, oversee the creation of their products, market their clothing lines, participate in fashion shows, and attempt to foresee future trends—sometimes even setting the fashion trends themselves.
+They track the latest styles and trends in the media, use computer-design systems, oversee the creation of their products, market their clothing lines, participate in fashion shows.
+They attempt to foresee future trends, sometimes even setting the trends themselves.
 You can be hired and design for large labels or you can create your own business.

 Depending on your outreach and sales with customers, the annual salary of a fashion designer varies greatly.
 On average in the United States, fashion designers make about $72,000 a year.